-A major U.S. refinery returns to Gayesco-WIKA USA for its quality products, accurate information, expert installation, and exceptional customer service, even though it had an existing Global Frame Agreement with the competing bidder.
-Back in 1989, Gayesco installed a Flex-R® multipoint thermocouple system – a breakthrough in temperature measurement technology – in the hydrocracker of a major refinery in Illinois.
-The product offered many years of reliable service.
+A major U.S. refinery returns to the Gayesco brand for WIKA USA’s quality products, accurate information, expert installation, and exceptional customer service, even though it had an existing Global Frame Agreement with the competing bidder.
+Back in 1989, Gayesco experts installed a Flex-R® multipoint thermocouple system – a breakthrough in temperature measurement technology – in the hydrocracker of a major refinery in Illinois; the product offered many years of reliable service.
 When it was time for an update, the client came back to Gayesco, now a subsidiary of the WIKA group, to provide the best solution.

 The Original Project

 In the late 1980s, the best option for measuring temperature in reactors was pipewell assemblies.
 These assemblies contained thermocouples inside a protective pipewell and allowed only indirect measurements of the process temperature in line with the nozzle location.
 With just two nozzles per reactor, refinery operators did not have temperature data for elsewhere in the vessel.
 Furthermore, as refineries at that time were just starting to use highly reactive catalysts, which work properly only within a certain temperature range, careful temperature monitoring throughout the process was especially relevant.
 Without proper temperature monitoring, these highly reactive catalysts could increase the temperature so much that it leads to thermal runaways, which are damaging to the vessel and internal mechanics.